snap-stanford/reddit-processing/Readme.md

 | `approval`   | User ID   | Subreddit Name | Target full name  | Target Type  | User Type        |              |
 | `report`     | User ID   | Subreddit Name | Target full name  | Target Type  | Process Notes    | Details Text |

+## Data Inconsistencies
+Not all of the comment IDs that are found in the reports, removals, and vote data sets are found in the comment data sets.
+For this reason the reports/removals/approvals that have no associated submission will be put in TSV files located in the `missing` directory of the output directory.
+This will only occur in the submission joining.
+In addition, some user actions are associated with a submission that is missing from teh data set this manifests in the submission grouped output data set as actions that have no preceding-submission row.

 ## Implementation Details

 Each of the two transformations is composed of two steps